Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Letters and Props/Shoka to Hunter - Letter.md

 With Kind regards,

-F.I.Z.
-(Federal Intelligence of Zal'Aata)
+Shoka Engineering Collective

-We kindly refer you to a billboard in the Bazaar with more informatio about this research group.
+We kindly refer you to a billboard in the Bazaar with more information about this research group.